xsfunc/path/readme.md

 $ npm build
 ```

-This command generates static content into the `dist` directory and zip archive in `dist-zipped` directory.
+This command generates static content into the `dist` directory and zip-archive in `dist-zipped` directory.